DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 It’s a ‘defined benefit’ pension, which means that it’s based on your salary rather than the amount you contribute.

-If your salary increases, the amount you and your employer pays will increase too.
+If your salary increases, the amount you and your employer pay will increase too.
 You can also choose to pay extra contributions if you want to.

 ## Tax-free saving